The Lessons of Using Your Leadership Voice

 2021 began with ambiguity.
 Like many others, our organization had been home for 10 months already due to the COVID-19 pandemic.
 I was wondering what life post-pandemic will look like, if I’ll be able to travel abroad and or even go back to the office.
 I missed my colleagues and friends so much and I could not wait to see them, hear their voices, and hang out with them like old times.

 As the weeks and months passed in early 2021, I had to finally face the reality that we would not return to work until 2022.
 At the same time, my friends and colleagues were reevaluating their lives and making different decisions than they might’ve if the pandemic never happened.
-Some were taking chances and moving to start-ups, others moved to larger organizations.
+Some were taking chances and moving to start-ups, while others moved to larger organizations.
 Some changed careers, and some even moved to new cities and out of state.

 I remain in awe of their choices as they are all taking chances, closing chapters, and beginning new ones.
 Even in some cases stepping into uncertainties and into uncharted territory.
 They were not waiting for opportunities to be created for them; they were stepping into their purpose and chartering a new course for themselves.